lukibahr/stars/README.md

 ## C++

 - [kyleneideck/BackgroundMusic](https://github.com/kyleneideck/BackgroundMusic) - Background Music, a macOS audio utility: automatically pause your music, set individual apps' volumes and record system audio.

+## Dart

+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.

 ## Dockerfile